visgl/loaders.gl/modules/csv/docs/README.md

 ## Attributions

-CSVLoader is based on a minimal fork of the [papaparse](https://github.com/mholt/PapaParse) module, under MIT license.
+CSVLoader is based on a fork of the [papaparse](https://github.com/mholt/PapaParse) module, under MIT license.